Are you a fan of spreadsheets AND card games? If so, check out this new project, just for fun: Spreadsheet-themed playing cards and a crazy card game.

 Our most recent articles are listed below.
 To jump to a specific category of posts, see the category list to the right.
 The links at the top of this page will take you to some of our most popular collections of Excel and Word templates.

-We've just released a new (beta) version of Gantt Chart Template Pro that is designed to be a lot easier to use.
+In December, 2020 we released a new version of Gantt Chart Template Pro that is designed to consolidate multiple versions and features into a single template.
 It is available to both new and current customers.
 Existing customers can return to the download page to get the new version (no new purchase necessary).
-When I first created the Gantt chart [...]
+When I first [...]

 Learn how to make and vote on feature suggestions for Excel, using the official Microsoft website.
 In this article, I have listed some of the features that I would like most, so please vote on them!